griffindigitalsolutions/the-whenhub-api/README.md

 `cd src/the-whenhub-api-json-server`
 You need to start the json server
 `json-server --watch events.json`
-You should now be able to go to localhost:3000 and see the events.
+You should now be able to go to localhost:3000 and see the events (initially, none exist)

 If you followed the above, you are ready to go